 Apple is rumoured to be offering free repairs to any iPhones damaged by Hurricane Harvey, which wreaked chaos in Texas and Louisiana over the past week.

-Hurricane Harvey brought devastating flooding and water damage to the southern US states damaging property.
+Hurricane Harvey brought devastating flooding and water damage to the southern US states.
 But it’s official Apple policy to not replace iPhones damaged by water, particularly as the iPhone 7 and iPhone 7 Plus sport water resistant IP67 certification.

 Nor would Apple normally cover damage caused from any impacts sustained by iPhones during hurricane evacuation.

 But 9to5Mac readers are reporting that Apple is unofficially offering free repairs to iPhones damaged in the wake of Hurricane Harvey.